dinocata/SwiftUI-MVVM/README.md

 This will install all the necessary dependencies, git hooks and generate the Swift code.

+## Git hooks
+Whenever you pull the project or switch branches, <code>make project</code> command will be automatically executed to ensure Xcode project file references are up-to-date.

+Whenever you commit on a branch, Swiftlint will be executed to validate your code.
+In case linting fails, whole commit will fail.
+There is also a custom <code>commit-msg</code> hook for validating commit messages which also pre-pends a Jira ticket to the commit message.

 ## Why XcodeGen
 XcodeGen provides several huge benefits:
 - Ensures consistent Xcode project structure that matches the finder project structure.
 No more hanging dead files in the finder that aren't referenced in the Xcode project.